-As explained in this summary, investing in MSRs involves more than merely investing in an income stream.
+Investing in MSRs involves more than merely investing in an income stream.
 While investors grapple with a complex set of relationships and considerations involving a highly regulated asset class, we find that legal and business issues may be resolved through creative structuring and subject matter expertise.

-For more information about the topics raised in this Legal Update, please contact any of the following lawyers.
+For more information about the topics raised in this article, please contact any of the following lawyers.

-Krista Cooley

-+1 202 263 3315 kcooley@mayerbrown.com
+Krista Cooley +1 202 263 3315 kcooley@mayerbrown.com

-Eric J. Edwardson

-+1 202 263 3370 eedwardson@mayerbrown.com
+Eric J. Edwardson +1 202 263 3370 eedwardson@mayerbrown.com